 During lock down, we've upgraded a listed barn into a beautiful spacious workshop studio, enabling courses to take place with 2m distancing, hand washing and two staircases - loved by tutors and students alike, it's a lovely space to work in.

-Over this busy one day course (originally a two day affair) you will together learn how to build a cob pizza oven and so take the knowledge home with you to recreate your very own outdoor pizza oven in your own garden.
+Over this one day course you will together learn how to and also build a cob pizza oven.
+This is a hands on course allowing you to take the knowledge home with you to recreate your very own outdoor pizza oven in your own garden.